Abhijeet-Pitumbur/hamiltonian/README.md

-### Shortest Hamiltonian Path in a Complete Graph
+# Shortest Hamiltonian Path

 This algorithm randomly generates a complete graph with a given number of nodes in the range 1 to 10.

 The shortest Hamiltonian path is highlighted.